hankbao/libreboot/www/git.md

 ### Method 0: Use NotABug pull requests

-NotABug, libreboot's main git hosting provider, now provides a *pull requests* feature. <https://notabug.org/vimuser/> has the libreboot and libreboot-website repositories.
-Create an account on the website, then view the libreboot or libreboot-website repo and click "fork" and clone your fork.
+NotABug, libreboot's main git hosting provider, now provides a *pull requests* feature. <https://notabug.org/vimuser/> has the libreboot repository.
+Create an account on the website, then view the libreboot repo and click "fork" and clone your fork.
 Then commit your patch on top, and push into your repository (we recommend into a non-master branch).
 NotABug guides you through the process of pushing patches to it.

 Once you have pushed your patches, go to the relevant repository on
 <https://notabug.org/vimuser/> and click "Pull Requests".
 Then click